 In this study we would like to record how long it takes for your child’s surgeon to complete different parts of his or her surgery.
 We would also like to count how many times the surgeon uses different instruments during the operation.
 This will help us understand which parts of the surgery take the surgeon a long time to complete and how to improve instruments to increase efficiency of the surgery in future.
 We would like your permission to do this during your child’s ear operation.

 If your child has had a CT scan, we would like to use this as part of the study to help us understand how surgical instruments can be designed to fit the shape of the ear better.
-To do this we would like to take a copy of the CT scan and use it to generate computer models and printed models of the shape of your ear.
+To do this we would like to take a copy of the CT scan and use it to generate computer models and printed models of the shape of your child’s ear.
 We will then study this model to see how different surgical instruments can reach inside the ear.

 No extra tests or treatments are needed if your child takes part in this study.